trimble-oss/website-modus.trimble.com/content/community/contribution-process.md

 d.)
 Review usability tests or any other submitted research data.

 You can track the status of submissions [here](/community/submissions-status/).
+The status can be approved, partially approved (if iteration needed), presented for evaluation by a [Tiger Team](/community/tiger-teams/), or marked not compliant with Modus.

 ### 4. Prioritization and recommendation